nithin001/react-catalogue/README.md

    * I have used JSON schema validator to handle the contract between the front end and back end.
 Any missing fields in the contract will be treated as a backend failure.
    * I used https://jsonschema.net/ to generate the JSON schema
    * I will handle the slow network issue at redux level
+   * Completed communication part for article endoint.
+I was able to reuse some of the code from the catalog endpoint.